The Gin Epidemic

-With the average Londoner gulping down 14 gallons (63 litres) of the stuff a year there were going to be problems, violence being prominent among them.
-Gin drove some into debtors’ prison and others to the gallows.
+With the average Londoner gulping down 14 gallons (63 litres) of the stuff a year, there were going to be problems, violence being prominent among them.
+Gin drove some people into debtors’ prison and others to the gallows.

-People resorted to stealing and prostitution to pay for their habit and others just descended into alcoholic stupors and early death.
+People resorted to stealing and prostitution to pay for their habits and others just descended into alcoholic stupors and early death.
 Children were abandoned by drunken parents.